How La Partage and En Prison Rules Benefit Roulette Players

 1

-You place a $50 wager on the high selection which covers numbers 19 through 36 included
+You place a $50 wager on the high selection, which covers numbers 19 through 36 inclusive.

 2

-The ball ends up landing on zero, which obviously does not belong to the category of high numbers
+The ball lands on zero, which obviously does not belong to the high-number category.

 3

-Be advised that a variation of this rule known as ‘surrender’ takes effect at some double-zero tables in the United States whenever the ball finds its way into the 0 or 00 pocket.
-Players again lose half on their even-money bets and recoup the rest.
-This brings down the house edge from 5.26% to a more tolerable 2.70%.
+Be advised that a variation of this rule, known as ‘surrender’, takes effect at some double-zero tables in the United States whenever the ball lands in the 0 or 00 pocket.
+Players again lose half of their even-money bets and recoup the rest.
+This reduces the house edge from 5.26% to a more tolerable 2.70%.

-Some side bets like Lucky Ladies and Kings Bounty are beatable and can become advantageous but only on condition you implement advantage-play techniques like card counting.
+Some side bets, like Lucky Ladies and Kings Bounty, are beatable and can become advantageous, but only if you implement advantage-play techniques such as card counting.

 How the En Prison Rule Works

-Impossibly High Wagering RequirementsSimilarly to La Partage, En Prison is another player-friendly rule that applies to two-sided outside wagers like red/black, odd/even, and high/low.
-Under this rule, the player gets a second chance for a win instead of losing half of the bet when the zero is spun.
+Impossibly High Wagering RequirementsSimilar to La Partage, En Prison is another player-friendly rule that applies to even-money outside wagers like red/black, odd/even, and high/low.
+Under this rule, the player receives a second chance to win instead of losing half of the bet when the zero is spun.
 The dealer places a marker on the unsuccessful wager to indicate it is ‘in prison’.

-The bet remains on the layout for a second spin and gets released from the ‘imprisonment’ in the event of a win.
-The player practically breaks even as the dealer returns only the original wager without paying out any of the winnings.
-The rules regarding what happens when a second zero gets spun are largely casino-specific.
+The bet remains on the layout for a second spin and is released from its ‘imprisonment’ if it wins.
+The player effectively breaks even, as the dealer returns only the original wager without paying out any winnings.
+The rules regarding what happens when a second zero appears are largely casino-specific.

 Possible ways to settle imprisoned bets after a second zero lands on the next spin